FiXato/caRcassonne/README.markdown

 ******************************************************************************

 ### From Git:
+* `gem install gosu`
-`git clone git://github.com/FiXato/caRcassonne.git && cd caRcassonne && rake install`
+* `git clone git://github.com/FiXato/caRcassonne.git && cd caRcassonne`

+Installation is not available yet.

 ### From RubyForge/GemCutter:

-`gem install caRcassonne`
+Not available yet

 ## Usage
 ******************************************************************************

-./carcassonne                     # Starts a new game ./carcassonne 20100909004744.yaml # Starts caRcassonne and loads savestate.
+### Start a new game using the Original-Carcassonne-Classic tileset:

+`./carcassonne.rb Original-Carcassonne-Classic`

+### Start a new game using the O.C.C. tileset and continue from savestate:
+`./carcassonne.rb Original-Carcassonne-Classic 20100909004744.yaml`

+### NOTES:
+The original tile set is not included, but in the near future a custom default tileset will be included.

 ### Commandline Arguments